 - details of the person you care for, including their National Insurance number, if you know it

 If you do not have a bank account but would like to set one up, visit Citizens Advice Scotland for more information.

 If you do not have a bank account, do not wish to set one up and cannot use someone else's, you should apply by phone so we can help you set up an alternative payment method.

 We'll send the person or people you care for a letter to let them know you've applied for Young Carer Grant.
 This is because we need to tell them that we'll check what benefits they get.
 We might also need to ask them to confirm that you care for them.

 We need to do this to confirm you're able to get Young Carer Grant.
 This will not affect any of the benefits the person or people you care for are getting.

 Sending us copies of certificates or documents

-You'll need to send us some copies of documents to confirm who you are and where you live.
+You'll need to send us some copies of documents to confirm where you live.
 After you've applied, we'll send you a letter to let you know what you need to send us.
 If you'd prefer to just send these documents now rather than waiting for this letter, you can find out what documents we need and how to send them.